 The first step in treating a clicking knee is to consult with your doctor, especially if the knee clicking is accompanied by knee pain.
 If your knee is clicking and you are concerned but not in pain, then it may be wise to visit the doctor anyway, or bring it up at your next general appointment.

 Once your doctor diagnoses the cause of your knee clicking, then a form of treatment can be considered.
-Here are the most common treatments based on the causes listed above:
+Here are the most common options based on the causes listed above:

 If you have a clicking knee caused by runner's knee, initial care may involve rest and icing the area.
 Be sure that you warm up and stretch before and after any activity.
 Make sure that you are exercising with the right technique and form and make sure that your support gear (such as shoes and socks) are adequate and in good condition.
 Certain knee braces or knee sleeves may help the kneecap track in the proper position.

-(Check out the DonJoy Reaction Knee Brace for one of the leading braces in helping runner's knee and patellofemoral pain.
-The webbed design has helped many individuals with their knee alignment issues, which may reduce or eliminate knee clicking.)
+(Check out the DonJoy Reaction Knee Brace for helping runner's knee and patellofemoral pain.
+The webbed design has helped many individuals with their knee alignment issues, which may reduce knee clicking.)

 For knee clicking caused by ligament or cartilage tears, surgery may be recommended by your physician.
 During surgery, they will repair and remove any damaged tissue.
 A knee brace may be recommended after you heal to provide additional support to the area.
 Typically knee clicking will go away as strength returns to the knee joint.
 Surgery may not be recommended for all ligament and cartilage tears.
 If you are not a candidate for surgery, then knee supports may be suggested along with physical therapy to help minimize knee clicking.